quicwg/multipath/draft-ietf-quic-multipath.md

 ## Computing Path RTT {#compute-rtt}

-PATH_ACK frames indicates which path the acknowledged packets were sent on, but they may be received through any open path.
+PATH_ACK frames indicate which path the acknowledged packets were sent on, but they may be received through any open path.
 If successive acknowledgments are received on different paths, the measured RTT samples can fluctuate widely, which could result in poor performance depending e.g. on the usd connection control.

 Congestion control state as defined in {{QUIC-RECOVERY}} is kept per Path ID.
-However, depending on which path acknowledgements are sent, the actually RTT of a path cannot be calculated or may not be the right value to be used.
+However, depending on which path acknowledgements are sent, the actual RTT of a path cannot be calculated or may not be the right value to be used.

 Instead of using RTT, we define the acknowledgment delays as